Gearing up for the new baby? Learn the essential household items to stock up before baby arrives and make those newborn months more convenient.

 - When You Feel Guilty about Adding to the Family

 Tell me in the comments: What would you recommend for household items to stock up on before baby arrives?
+What are your essential baby items to stock up on?

 FREE Feeding and Diaper Tracker